 - a multiplicity of physical or logical on-board sources generate data to be processed on-ground - the data is produced by each source (Application) in data units formatted as : - a.
 Space Packets - b.
 CFDP Files containing data formatted in a Project specific fashion - c.
-CFDP Files containing Space packets - CFDP Layer uses as Unitdata Trasfer layer (UT) the Space Packet Protocol. - the same physical on-board source (instrument) produces measurement data in different modes (e.g. Calibration, Nominal, dual, interferometric, reduced, test, etc) that need to be processed differently - on-board sources, different from the instrument, produce Ancillary data (e.g. Navigation or Thermal data) - the different Space Packets types are identified via their Primary Space Packet Header - different types of CFDP files are identified via their name. - the different Space Packets types are processed on ground by the same or different data sinks - different types of CFDP files are are processed on ground by the same or different data sinks - the end-to-end application level routing from on-board source to ground segment sink is performed based on the Primary Space Packet Header or based on the CDFP file type. - common commercially available Ground Station Equipment conforming to CCSDS concepts (Demodulator and FEPs) is used with no modification. - the end-consumer/sink of each data unit is the corresponding Level-1 Processor for each type of data product. (see Fig. 2) - the Payload data downlink is executed in a full open loop concept and the need of uplink to control CFDP operation during a Payload Data downlink is avoided.
+CFDP Files containing Space packets - CFDP Layer uses as Unitdata Transfer layer (UT) the Space Packet Protocol. - the same physical on-board source (instrument) produces measurement data in different modes (e.g. Calibration, Nominal, dual, interferometric, reduced, test, etc) that need to be processed differently - on-board sources, different from the instrument, produce Ancillary data (e.g. Navigation or Thermal data) - the different Space Packets types are identified via their Primary Space Packet Header - different types of CFDP files are identified via their name. - the different Space Packets types are processed on ground by the same or different data sinks - different types of CFDP files are processed on ground by the same or different data sinks - the end-to-end application level routing from on-board source to ground segment sink is performed based on the Primary Space Packet Header or based on the CDFP file type as identified by means of its name. - common commercially available Ground Station Equipment conforming to CCSDS concepts (Demodulator and FEPs) is used with no modification. - the end-consumer/sink of each data unit is the corresponding Level-1 Processor for each type of data product. (see Fig. 2)

+• the Payload data downlink is executed preferably in a full open loop concept and the need of uplink to control CFDP operation during a Payload Data downlink is avoided1.

-These inputs (phrased as requirements) should be made applicable to the Space Segment for all the on-board data structures (i.e. CADU, TF, ISP, CFDP Files), which will then be downloaded to ground for processing.
+These inputs (which are phrased as requirements) should be made applicable to the Space Segment for all the on-board data structures (i.e. CADU, TF, ISP, CFDP Files), which will then be downloaded to ground for processing or explicitly waived for a specific project (with a sound justification).